-On this day, George Bernard Shaw, 23, quits his job at the Edison Telephone Company in order to write.
+On July 5, 1880, George Bernard Shaw, 23, quits his job at the Edison Telephone Company in order to write.

 Shaw was born in Dublin, Ireland, and left school at the age of 14 to work in a land agent’s office.
 In 1876, he quit and moved to London, where his mother, a music teacher, had settled.
 He worked various jobs while trying to write plays.
 He began publishing book reviews and art and music criticism in 1885.
 Meanwhile, he became a committed reformer and an active force in the newly established Fabian Society, a group of middle-class socialists.